 3.3 Quick response (QR)

-By turning the window into a digital portal, it can not only enable shopping, browsing, and the consumption of aspirational media, but also provide information points for instore safety measures, such as providing wayfinding to the locations of hand sanitising stations, and/or to guide customers to the particular departments they wish to shop instore, complete with 3D store maps for customer reference.
-All this can be achieved by incorporating QR tags into a window display which activate app functions on shoppers’ smart phones.
+By turning the window into a digital portal, it can not only enable shopping, browsing, and the consumption of aspirational media, but also provide information points for instore safety measures, such as providing wayfinding to the locations of hand sanitising stations, and/or guide customers to the particular departments they wish to shop instore, complete with 3D store maps for customer reference.
+All this can be achieved by incorporating QR tags into a window display which activates app functions on shoppers’ smartphones.